 The Blended & Online Learning Design (BOLD) Fellows Program is designed to help graduate student/faculty teams build expertise in developing online instructional materials grounded in good course design principles and our understanding of how people learn.
 Faculty members partner with graduate students to design and develop online instructional materials to solve a teaching “problem” in one of their courses.
 The teams implement the materials in an existing class and investigate their impact on student learning.
 Examples of projects can be seen in the BOLD Gallery.

 This website is intended to support BOLD Fellows in developing their online instructional modules, as well as others who are interested in blended and online learning.
-Given the primary audience of this website and how quickly technologies change, the information provided on this website might not be comprehensive.
+Given the primary audience of this website and how quickly technologies change, the information provided on this website is not comprehensive.

 BOLD Presentations and Publications